Should we have a J-shaped spine?

 The piece shares the perspective of Esther Gokhale, an acupuncturist who, after suffering severe back pain after spinal surgery, did her own “research”.
-Her conclusion, which she describes as based on simple observation of indigenous peoples around the world who have near-absent rates of back pain: We should be aiming for a J-shaped spine rather than an S-Shaped spine.
+Her conclusion, which she describes as based on simple observation of indigenous peoples around the world who (she claims) have near-absent rates of back pain: We should be aiming for a J-shaped spine rather than an S-Shaped spine.

 Is she right?

 Should we all be flattening our backs then pushing out our butts?